Larry Heard: Musical career

 As a drummer with live bands, Heard's creativity was suppressed by the nature of his role.
 According to Heard, “I guess it wasn’t customary for the drummer to have musical ideas…I ended up having to buy my own synthesizer and a drum machine”.
-Within days of purchasing a Roland synthesizer and TR-909 drum machine in 1984, Heard had recorded three tracks that would become milestones in the deep house genre: "Can You Feel It", "Mystery of Love", and "Washing Machine."
-Despite initially not having a connection to Chicago's club scene, he eventually met singer and DJ Robert Owens at a party and the two formed the group Fingers Inc. along with Ron Wilson.
-The group would release the LP Another Side in 1988.
+Within days of purchasing a Roland Juno-60 synthesizer and TR-909 drum machine in 1984, Heard had recorded three tracks that would become milestones in the deep house genre: "Can You Feel It", "Mystery of Love", and "Washing Machine."
+Despite initially not having a connection to Chicago's club scene, he eventually met singer and DJ Robert Owens at a party and the two formed the group Fingers Inc. along with singer/dancer Ron Wilson.
+The group would release the double LP Another Side in 1988.
 Around this time, Heard also began releasing solo singles as Mr. Fingers on Trax Records and DJ International.
 At the end of the decade, Trax released Ammnesia (1989), which compiled Heard's early tracks; it was released without Heard's permission.
 Heard reissued the album in 2022 on his own Alleviated label, marking its first authorized release.
 In 1989, Heard contributed to the debut album by producer Lil' Louis.

-In the early 1990s, he recorded with Harry Dennis as the It before setting out on his own, signing with MCA Records as a solo act in 1991 and releasing his first official Mr. Fingers album Introduction in 1992 to international success.
-After the label interfered with his Mr. Fingers follow-up, he released the less dance-oriented album Sceneries Not Songs, Vol. 1 in 1995 under his given name.
-He continued to record intermittently in the following years, and released the Mr. Fingers album Cerebral Hemispheres in 2018.
+In 1990, he recorded an album with Harry Dennis as The It before setting out on his own, signing with MCA Records as a solo act in 1991 and releasing his first official Mr. Fingers album Introduction in 1992 to international success.
+After the label interfered with the production of his Mr. Fingers follow-up album "Back To Love", he released the less dance-oriented album Sceneries Not Songs, Vol. 1 in 1994 under his given name.
+He continues to record, releasing the Mr. Fingers album Leev Ur Mynd in 2026.
 Much of Heard's music has been released and re-released under different names, including Loosefingers, Fingers, House Factors, and Trio Zero.